-- a) In Europe no input or output channels of telephony repeaters shall be allowed to operate between 432 and 433 MHz (From 1-1-2004 those frequencies are between 432.000 and 432.600 MHz) - b) FM telephony channels and Repeaters are specified in chapter 8.8.4 - c) ATV Repeater outputs are not permitted in the 435MHz band (Varna 2014)
+- a) In Europe no input or output channels of telephony repeaters shall be allowed to operate between 432 and 433 MHz (From 1-1-2004 those frequencies are between 432.000 and 432.600 MHz) - b) FM telephony channels and Repeaters are specified in chapter 8.2.1 - c) ATV Repeater outputs are not permitted in the 435MHz band (Varna 2014)

 - a.
 Telegraphy is permitted over the whole narrow-band DX part of the band; Telegraphy exclusive between 432.000 432.100 MH.
 PSK31, however, can be used as well in this segment - b.
-Refer to Beacons Chapter for coordination of beacons in the beacon sub-band See Section 11.1.1 - c.
+Refer to Beacons Chapter for coordination of beacons in the beacon sub-band See Section 6.1.1 - c.
 ATV operators should be encouraged to use the microwave allocations where available, but may continue to use the 435 MHz band.
-In case of interference between ATV and the Amateur Satellite Service, the Satellite Service shall have priority.

-Any remaining legacy wideband ATV usage in the 435MHz band should be phased out in favour of narrower bandwidth, more compatible, modes such as DATV or SATV d.
-The words "Sub-regional (national) bandplanning" appearing in IARU Region 1 VHF/UHF/Microwave bandplans mean the following:
+In case of interference between ATV and the Amateur Satellite Service, the Satellite Service shall have priority. - Any remaining legacy wideband ATV usage in the 435MHz band should be phased out in favour of narrower bandwidth, more compatible, modes such as DATV or SATV - For ATV transmissions National societies should provide guidance to their members on the exact frequencies to be used, with due consideration of the interests of other users (Varna 2014) - d.
+The words "Sub-regional (national) bandplanning" appearing in IARU Region 1 VHF/UHF/Microwave bandplans mean the following: In bands and sub-bands not available throughout Region 1, band-planning should be coordinated on a sub-regional basis between the countries where those bands and sub-bands are allocated to the Amateur Service.
+The words "national bandplanning" refer to bands/segments which are available only in a single country (such as the 70 MHz band allocation), or only in a few widely separated countries.(Torremolinos 1990) - e.
+Not used Embedded data traffic is allowed along with digital voice.
+Digital Voice users should check that the channel is not in use by other modes